danskernesdigitalebibliotek/dpl-react/README.md

 When storybook is started, you can access it at: [ddb-react.docker](http://ddb-react.docker)

-### Create a new application.
+### Create a new application

-1. Create a new application component.
+1. Create a new application component

 `./src/apps/my-new-application/my-new-application.js`